Home Wiki > Smolt

 [edit] General

 Gathering hardware information in one place is long existing desire in Linux.
-Smolt is not first attempt, nor only that is currently running, but it is first initiative that is accepted by few major Linux distributions.
+Smolt was not first attempt, nor only, but it was first initiative that was accepted by few major Linux distributions.

-Collecting this kind of data as a cross distribution project initiative will result in a huge amount of data which can be used to:
+Collecting hardware information as a cross distribution initiative resulted in a huge amount of data which was intended to:

 • aid developers in detection of computer hardware that is not well supported